URMC / Labs / Takimoto Lab / Projects / Role of Influenza Polymerase in Host Adaptation

 Role of Influenza Polymerase in Host Adaptation

-Influenza A viruses are negative-sense, single-stranded, segmented RNA viruses that infect a wide range of hosts, including humans and many avian species.
-One mechanism for the instigation of a pandemic is direct infection of humans with an avian virus that contains mutations allowing it to easily infect and spread among humans.
+Influenza A viruses infect a wide range of hosts, including humans and many avian species.
+One of the mechanisms for the instigation of a pandemic is direct infection of humans with an avian virus that contains mutations allowing it to infect and spread among humans.
 Before 1997, direct infection of humans with avian influenza viruses was not considered a threat to human health.
-However, several cases of human infection with highly pathogenic avian H5N1 influenza viruses occurred in 1997 in Hong Kong showing that direct avian-to-human transmission of influenza can occur.
-Characterization of the isolated H5N1 viruses indicates mutation at polymerase gene plays a major role for human adaptation.
-We did further analysis to identify mutations in polymerase genes that enhance the polymerase activity of avian viruses in mammalian hosts.
-We revealed that PB2 residue 271, which is highly conserved among human, but not avian viruses, contribute for enhanced activity in mammalian cells.
+However, several cases of human infection with highly pathogenic avian H5N1 influenza viruses were reported in 1997 in Hong Kong showing that direct avian-to-human transmission of influenza can occur.
+Characterization of the isolated H5N1 viruses indicates that mutations in polymerase gene play a major role in human host adaptation.
+We did extensive analysis on polymerase proteins to identify mutations that enhance the activity in mammalian hosts.
+We revealed that PB2 residue 271, which is highly conserved among human viruses contribute for enhanced activity in mammalian cells.
 This study indicates that there are multiple residues in PB2 that can affect the mammalian host adaptation of avian influenza viruses.

 « back to all projects